 Stinging Nettle – The leaves of this plant block histamine and the release of enzymes that lead to those runny noses and itchy eyes.

-Horseradish – Increases blood circulation and widen the sinus cavities to relieve some allergy symptoms.
+Horseradish – Increases blood circulation and widens the sinus cavities to relieve many allergy symptoms.

 Wild Cherry Bark – This bark works as an expectorant, thins mucus, and soothes the throat.